MJanasch/ThermoCup/README.md

 1) 'ThermoCup_AS1_SortnPrepareDF' - script that loads driving forces, MDF and reaction names for each EFM and puts into more usable data structure in matlab.
 Furthermore it sorts the EFMs after 1) their MDF value and 2) EFMs with the same MDF value are sorted by the mean of their driving forces.
 Needs to be run sperataly for each substrate.

-2) 'ThermoCup_AS2_TransformMetRanges.m' - script that reads in metabolite ranges from the variability analysis and sorted indices from 1), to sort metabolite ranges and put data into structure and outputs text-files to create supplementary figures S4-S6.
+2) 'ThermoCup_AS2_TransformMetRanges.m' - script that reads in metabolite ranges from the variability analysis and sorted indices from 1), to sort metabolite ranges and put data into structure and outputs text-files to create supplementary figures S7-S8.
 Needs to be run sperataly for each substrate.

 3) 'ThermoCup_AS3_GetDFNorm_and_DFSumsAcCoA.m' - script that reads in the sorted DF-datastructure from 1), relates each reaction's DF to the MDF of the EFM, thereby finding how far away the DF is from the MDF.
 This identifies which reactions are at the thermodynamic limit of the MDF.
 In a second part the script sums all DFs leading to acetyl-CoA.
-The script creates the data used for figure 4, as well as supplementary figures S7-S10.
+The script creates the data used for figure 4 and 5, as well as supplementary figures S6-S8.
 Needs to be run sperataly for each substrate.

 4) 'ThermoCup_AS4_GetDF_Map.m' - script to create DF overview for the two metabolic strategies found for formate.